allisonchau/glossier/README.md

 - Grouped and established hierarchy of vars

 3. Load:
-   ⋅⋅*First time: create new tables and load the transformed data ⋅⋅*ETL should run daily, so update tables with new information
+- First time: create new tables and load the transformed data
+- ETL should run daily, so update tables with new information

+-Python script to:
+-Create tables in PSQL

+-Python script to:
+-Load filename from s3 bucket
+-Check if filename is loaded
+-Update the order data and store in PSQL
+-Update line item data
+-Update user stats